xxyjoel/xxyjoel.github.io/_posts/2020-05-12-windows-ec2-python copy.md

 How to setup and configure an ec2 instance with python using a windows machine.
 While miniconda / anaconda can be greate for some, I have since moved away from using the environment; version hierarchy was difficult to manage between preinstalled conda packages and newly desired packages.

 ### connecting to ec2 from vs code
+* for a more detailed description, [follow this guide from aws](http://bw4sz.github.io/ec2/#v.-accessing-an-amazon-ec2-instance-in-the-browser)
 * log into your aws console and navigate to the ec2 service
 * launch a **linux ami instance** and ensure a public DNS or IP is available
 * save your api key in a known location